Polymer/polymer-cli/src/init/application/templates/polymer-2.x/README.md

 $ polymer build
 ```

-This will create a `build/` folder with `bundled/` and `unbundled/` sub-folders
-containing a bundled (Vulcanized) and unbundled builds, both run through HTML,
-CSS, and JS optimizers.

-You can serve the built versions by giving `polymer serve` a folder to serve
+This will create builds of your application in the `build/` directory, optimized to be served in production.
+You can then serve the built versions by giving `polymer serve` a folder to serve from:
-from:

 ```
-$ polymer serve build/bundled
+$ polymer serve build/default
 ```

 ## Running Tests